 What does regret mean?

-- Well son, a funny thing about regret, It's better to regret something you have done than something you haven't done.
-And by the way son if you see your mother tell her SATAN SENDS HIS REGARDS!
+- Well son, a funny thing about regret is that it's better to regret something you have done than something you haven't done.
+And by the way if you see your mom this weekend, be sure and tell her SATAN SATAN SATAN!

 --also described as errors of commission are easier to remedy than errors of omission.
 When we do, or say something we regret, often we can apologize, or try again, in a different way.